What are microservices? Your next software architecture

 A catchphrase you’ll often hear used about microservices architectures is that they should feature “smart endpoints and dumb pipes.”
 In other words, microservices should aim to use basic and well-established communication methods rather than complex and tight integration.
 As noted, this is another thing that distinguishes microservices from SOA.

 In general, communication between microservices should be asynchronous, in the sense that code threads aren’t blocked waiting for responses.
 (It’s still fine to use synchronous communications protocols such as HTTP, though asynchronous protocols such as AMQP (Advanced Message Queuing Protocol) are also common in microservices architectures.)

 This kind of loose coupling makes a microservices architecture more flexible in the face of the failure of individual components or parts of the network, which is a key benefit.

 Microservices, Java, and Spring Boot and Spring Cloud

+It recommended applying the principles that guided the development of the first Unix applications in the 1970s (“Write programs that do one thing and do it well.
+Write programs to work together”) to Java development.

 As a result of this history, there are plenty of Java frameworks that enable you to build microservices.
 One of the most popular is Spring Boot, which is specifically designed for microservices; Boot is extended by Spring Cloud, which as the name suggests, allows you to deploy those services to the cloud as well.

 Pivotal Software, the developer of Spring, has a good tutorial on getting started with microservice development using these frameworks.

 Microservices and containers: Docker, Kubernetes, and beyond

 The underlying technology that has gone furthest towards getting microservices into the mainstream is containers.
 A container is similar to a VM instance, but instead of including an entire self-contained OS, a container is just an isolated user space that makes use of the host operating system’s kernel but otherwise keeps the code executing inside of it self-contained.
-Containers are much smaller than VM instances and are easy to quickly deploy, either locally or in the cloud, and can be spun up or down to match demand and available resources.

-The appeal of containers for microservices should be obvious: Each individual microservice can run in its own container, which cuts the overhead of managing services significantly.
-Most container implementations have complementary orchestration tools that automate the deployment, management, scaling, networking, and availability of container-based applications.
-It’s the combination of small, easy-to-build microservices and easy-to-deploy containers that makes the devops philosophy possible.
-There are several implementations of the container concept, but by far the most popular is Docker, which is generally paired with Kubernetes as an orchestration platform.

-Spring, while popular, is tied to the Java platform.
-Container-based systems, on the other hand, are polyglot: Any programming language that the OS supports can run in a container, which gives more flexibility to programmers.
-Indeed, a big advantage of microservices is that each individual service can be written in whatever language makes the most sense or that developers are most comfortable with.
-Indeed, a service could be completely rebuilt in a new language without affecting the system as a whole, as long as its APIs remain stable.
-DZone has an article discussing the pros and cons of Spring Cloud vs. Kubernetes for microservices.